coshinen/blog/pages/quotes.md

 > Socrates:
 > * The unexamined life is not worth living.

+> Benjamin Franklin, The Autobiography of Benjamin Franklin, PART THREE:
+> * This is another instance of the truth of an old maxim I had learned, which says, "He that has once done you a kindness will be more ready to do you another, than he whom you yourself have obliged."
+> And it shows how much more profitable it is prudently to remove, than to resent, return, and continue inimical proceedings.

 > Benjamin Franklin, The Autobiography of Benjamin Franklin, PART TWO, Thirteen Names of Virtues:
 > * TEMPERANCE.
 Eat not to dullness; drink not to elevation.
 > * SILENCE.
 Speak not but what may benefit others or yourself; avoid trifling conversation.